Finding the Best Sand for Your Horse Arena

-Read on for more information on sourcing a good sand ⬇
+Read on for more information on sourcing a good sand for horse arenas ⬇

 More details on sand…

-- Gradation of the particles – the range of particle sizes within the sand – the gradation of the particles is the biggest factor in how stable a sand will be.
+- Sand gradation – the range of particle sizes within the sand – the gradation of the particles is the biggest factor in how stable a sand will be.

 - Mineralogy – the type of minerals the sand is composed of – the hardness of the minerals will dictate how hard wearing and long lasting a sand will be.

-- Particle sizes – sand is classified by its size and ranges from very fine to very coarse – particle size will effect how easily the sand is able to be stabilized using an additive and the amount cushion it provides.
+- Sand size – sand is classified by its size and ranges from very fine to very coarse – particle size will effect how easily the sand is able to be stabilized using an additive and the amount cushion it provides.

 - Particle shape – particle shape effects the stability of the sand in how well the particles will interlock with each other.

 1. Gradation of the particles – the gradation is the different sizes of particles within the sand and the percentage of each particle size.
 This is the most important factor in determining how stable or loose the sand will be.
 See examples below.